Azure/batch-shipyard/docs/64-batch-shipyard-byovnet.md

 If you are bringing your own public IPs, you must supply a sufficient number of public IPs in the pool configuration for the maximum number of compute nodes you intend to deploy for the pool.
-The current requirements are 1 public IP per 50 dedicated nodes or 20 low priority nodes.
+The current requirements are 1 public IP per 100 nodes.

 Note that enabling internode communication is not recommended unless running MPI (multinstance) jobs as this will restrict the upper-bound